jasonlin316/GoodTestbench/README.md

 ----------------
 ![image](https://github.com/jasonlin316/GoodTestbench/blob/master/Screenshots/sunglasses.gif)

-Note: The situation occurs when your simulation runs too long, exceeding a certain number of cycles.
-You can edit this in line 4 of testfixture, "`define terminate_cycle 200000".
+Note:The situation occurs when your simulation runs too long,exceeding a certain number of cycles.
+You can edit this in line 8 of testfixture, "`define terminate_cycle 200000".

 Error Occured:
 -------------------------